Webflow sync, pageviews & more.

 TL;DR

-• Open the Navigator and look for elements named "Wrapper" or similar like "Container" or "Content Wrapper".
+• Open the Navigator panel and look for elements named "Wrapper" or variations like "Main Wrapper" or "Content Wrapper".

 1. Use the Navigator Panel